 The North Carolina General Assembly declares the public policy of this state to be that jury service is the solemn obligation of all qualified citizens, and that excuses from the discharge of this responsibility should be granted only for reasons of compelling personal hardship or because requiring service would be contrary to the public welfare, health, or safety.
 Please note that there are no exemptions from jury service based on occupation.

 Although work commitments can be hard to break, they are not a valid reason for being excused from jury service.
 Prospective jurors can request to be

 to a later date when they may be less busy.
 Requests for deferral should come from the individual summoned, not the employer.
 Additionally, please note that in-state full-time students are not exempt from service.

-.
-If a potential juror is a full-time student and their service date conflicts with their class schedule, they may submit a request to be deferred
+If a potential juror is an in-state full-time student and their service date conflicts with their class schedule, they may submit a request to be deferred

 All requests for excusal from jury service must be submitted IN WRITING

 (including reasons not listed below) by fax or mail and received by the Jury Coordinator(s) at least 5 business days before their service date

 to allow time for their request to be processed.
 Because of the short length of service, excusals based on reasons other than those found below are rarely granted.

 In Mecklenburg County, a prospective juror may request to be excused from jury service for one or more of the following valid reasons: